Getting Started

 If you only want the essentials, do this:

-1. Open a familiar field such as Classical Mechanics or Literary Theory.
+1. Open a familiar field such as Classical Mechanics, Literary Theory, or Ethics.

 2. Read the timeline before you read any article.

-3. Choose one framework from the framework list and skim the overview.
+4. Choose one framework from the framework list and skim the overview.
 On larger screens, you can also click the visual timeline above it.
+Try pairs like Newtonian vs. Lagrangian mechanics or Stoicism vs. Epicureanism.

 That is enough to understand what Noosaga is for.